Our Vision & Values

 Our seamless approach to the provision of therapy means that therapists and teachers work as one to maximise impact on pupils' social, emotional, behavioural and learning outcomes.

 We are very proud to offer the following wide range of therapies...

-Sarah Steadman and Emily Barlow are our drama therapists.
-Drama therapy works with the pupil’s creativity, imagination and personal expression.
+Sarah Steadman is our drama therapist.
+Drama therapy works with the pupils' creativity, imagination and personal expression.
 It aims to encourage confidence, self-exploration, social communication and to realise potential.
-In these sessions pupils can express themselves and explore experiences in an indirect way using sand, role-play, storytelling using objects or art materials, poetry and creative writing.
+In these sessions pupils can express themselves and explore experiences in an indirect way using sand, role-play and storytelling, using objects, art materials, poetry and creative writing.

 SPEECH & LANGUAGE THERAPY

-Rosalyn Addai is our speech and language therapist.
-Rosalyn plans personalised one-to-one and classroom interventions following assessment of pupils’ communication skills.
-Speech & language therapy focuses on areas including attention and listening, social communication, emotional literacy (using words to express feelings), receptive language (understanding of spoken language), expressive language (using words and correct grammar to express ideas), speech production (pronouncing target sounds/words accurately) and speech fluency (speaking smoothly without hesitations or stuttering).
+Therese Vella is our speech and language therapist.
+She conducts assessments of pupils’ communication skills and plans personalised one-to-one and classroom interventions as needed.
+Speech & language therapy focuses on areas including attention and listening, social communication, emotional literacy (using words to express feelings), receptive language (understanding spoken language), expressive language (using words to express ideas), speech production (pronouncing target sounds/words accurately) and speech fluency (speaking without hesitations or stuttering).

-Paula Godfrey is our occupational therapist.
+Joy Hunt is our occupational therapist.
 Occupational therapy can help pupils with various needs including their physical, sensory, cognitive and motor skills.
 This, in turn, can work to enhance their confidence and self-esteem.
-Paula looks at the skills needed for pupils to learn and complete everyday tasks.
+Joy looks at the skills needed for pupils to learn and complete everyday tasks.
 She assesses and addresses any issues that might be getting in the way.
 This includes, for example, one-to-one and whole-class interventions to support pupils’ handwriting, their processing of information or being able to stay calm and concentrate.